joinmarket-webui/jamdocs/docs/glossary.md

 ## M
 ### Maker

-A market maker is someone who offers liquidity to the market, to be used by others for collaborative transactions.
+A market maker is someone who offers bitcoin liquidity to the market, to be used by others for collaborative transactions.
 You can create an offer via the ["Earn" tab][i/earn] and become a market maker.